Law

 - Library Workshops and Training

-- Organising workshops and training sessions on various topics related to research, academic writing, and information literacy to help users develop their academic and research skills.
+- Organising workshops and training sessions on a range of topics related to research, academic writing, and information literacy to support users in developing their academic and research skills.

 - Copyright and Fair Use Guidance

-- Providing information on copyright regulations, fair use, and plagiarism and helping users understand and adhere to legal and ethical standards in their research.
+- Providing information on copyright regulations, fair use, and plagiarism, and assisting users in understanding and complying with legal and ethical standards in their research.

 - Assisting Researchers With Finding the Right Publisher

-For assistance for any of the services listed above, do not hesitate to contact the Library Research Support on libraryresearchsupportservices@library.msu.ac.zw or use our WhatsApp number – 0786 755 935.
-You may also approach the Information Desk located at the Main Library and ask for further assistance.
+For assistance with any of the services listed above, please contact the Library Research Support team at researchsupport@library.msu.ac.zw or utilise the Library WhatsApp number – 0717 290 290.
+You may also visit the Information Desk located at the Main Library for further help.

 Steps in the research process